Skip to content

 Name Type Description Default

-quantized_depth ndarray
+quantized_depth ndarray or tensor

 Quantized depth tensor.